Distracted Driving Laws in Mississippi

 Text Messaging and Other Device Use

-Until recently, Mississippi had very lax laws when it came to cell phone usage behind the wheel.
-That changed in 2015 when Mississippi became the 45th state to ban texting while driving.
+Until recently, Mississippi had very lax laws regarding cell phone usage behind the wheel.
+However, that changed in 2015 when Mississippi became the 45th state to ban texting while driving.

 Those who violate this law in Mississippi face a $100 texting ticket.
-Bus drivers and learner drivers, who are not allowed to use a cell phone at all, face $500 fines for texting while driving.
+Bus drivers and learner drivers, who are not allowed to use a cell phone, face $500 fines for texting while driving.
 If someone is injured as a result of a driver texting or communicating on social media while driving, the fine goes up to $1,000.

 It’s important to remember that these fines are just a small fraction of the damage that can arise due to a car crash caused by a distracted driver.